8. AArch64

 2. Through machine code which is understood directly by the processor.

-We’ll first get a feeling for the ISA by writing a few simple functions in assembly code.
+We’ll first get a feel for the ISA by writing a few simple functions in assembly code.
 Once this is accomplished, Section 9 introduces vector instructions in the context of floating point arithmetic.
-Then, Section 10 brings us again closer to the hardware by discussing machine code and its execution by the control and datapath of a processor.
+Then, Section 10 brings us closer to the hardware again by discussing machine code and its execution by the control and datapath of a processor.

 8.1.
 Copying Data